-Transcendent leadership models and approaches are needed to help guide us through the current complex and turbulent times.
-Emergent leaders with differing skill sets are essential everywhere and at all levels of human endeavor. .
-It is no longer possible to leave leadership, solely to those who occupy the title by position and rank.
+Transcendent leadership models and breakthrough approaches are needed to help guide us through the current complex and turbulent times.
+Emergent leaders with differing skill sets are essential everywhere and at all levels of human endeavor.
+It is no longer possible to leave leadership solely to those who occupy the title by position and rank.
 Everyone can and must contribute to the ongoing survival of our organized systems.
-In all fields of work, service and study, we need different ways to view leadership that move away from proscribed and static paradigms or ideas and that can create effective functioning at all levels: self, society, organizations, community, nations and the planet.
-Leadership is multifaceted and complex in both theory and practice.
-It may be both a calling and also a disciplined scholarly field of study.
+In all fields of work, service and study, we need different ways to view and distribute leadership that move away from proscribed ideas and that can create effective functioning at all levels: self, society, organizations, community, nations and the planet.
+Leadership is both a calling and also a disciplined scholarly field of study.

 Holistic Leadership is a cutting edge professional studies program applicable to professionals in many disciplines.
-Our motto states: The World is changing.
-Lead it and supports our belief that leading today is a shared and collaborative responsibility.
+Our motto states: "The World is changing.
+Lead it" and supports our belief that leading today is a shared and collaborative responsibility.
 Leadership is multifaceted and complex in both theory and practice.
 The Master of Arts in Holistic Leadership is an integrative field of study where students learn theory and practice to gain skills that assist in leading individuals, groups, and large organized systems in complex and turbulent times.
-The Program combines holistic integrative approaches, personal mastery, interpersonal communication skills organizational learning, and systems thinking, so that students may learn to lead effectively within a group, organized system and/or community.
+The Program combines holistic integrative approaches, personal mastery, interpersonal communication skills, organizational learning, and systems thinking, so that students may learn to lead effectively within a group, organized system and/or community.
 Students also learn to see personal, group, and larger systems through multiple lenses and to apply creative and strategic thinking, inquiring, and reflective analysis to many types of situations.
 Students are introduced to both western and nonwestern leadership principles and models as well as to the art of leading profound change and transformation.
 The Holistic Leadership Program differs from many traditional graduate leadership programs in its emphasis upon the body/mind/spirit or the whole person and/or whole system approach to leading.

-The Program combines holistic approaches to personal mastery, interpersonal communication skills, service leadership practice, and systems thinking so that students may learn to lead anywhere within a family, group, organized system and/or community.
-Students also learn to see complex human behavior through multiple lenses and to apply strategic critical thinking, inquiring, and reflective analysis to leadership.
+The Program combines integrative approaches so that students may learn to lead anywhere within a family, group, organized system and/or community.
 This program prepares students to become leadership specialists within a holistic or integrative perspective.
-Based on the program vision of a five-level helix model, we integrate the following concepts into program philosophy and course curriculum: personal development skills, one-to-one counseling and helping skills; small system skills;

-large system skills; and global system skills.
-Holistic leadership specialists- in- training are presented with the idea that personal and system wholeness depends upon connectedness with the human community and with the natural world that supports it.
+Based on the program vision of a five-level helix model, we integrate the following concepts into program philosophy and course curriculum: personal development skills, one-to-one helping or coaching skills; small system skills; large system skills; and global system skills.
+Holistic leadership specialists-in-training are presented with the idea that personal and system wholeness depends upon connectedness with the human community and with the natural world that supports it.
 In recognition of our interconnectedness, courses address approaches through the body, the cognitive, the emotional and through the spirit.
 Emphasis is on helping to support self-realization and system wholeness.